- Home

 Frequently asked questions

 Registered Apprenticeship is a real job – you’ll be hired from day one by a NH employer.
-It’s also a work-based training program that includes an educational or classroom instruction component, and a hands-on paid job training component.
+It’s also a work-based training resource that includes an educational or classroom instruction component and a hands-on paid job training component.
 For more information, please visit: Apprenticeship.gov

 Potentially – many of our apprenticeship programs offer apprentices college credit which can be applied toward a certificate or degree.
 Some programs are non-credit; however, you may still be able to receive credit for prior learning for the instruction and training components of your apprenticeship.
 Contact us to learn more.